Generalized Forces

 After completing this chapter readers will be able to:

-• Calculate partial velocities given generalized speeds
+• Calculate partial velocities when given generalized speeds

 • Calculate generalized active forces for a system of particles and rigid bodies